schedges/gammaSourceFitter/README.md

 ## Notes/pitfalls:
 * When specifying fit ranges and variable import ranges, care should be taken that the import range (lowerEnergyBound, upperEnergyBound) are greater than the fit range.
 Data outside the fit range needs to be imported, as it can be smeared into the fit range when the energy resolution parameters are applied.
 * Thresholds are not modeled, so care should be taken to ensure the fit range is far enough away from threshold such that the fits are not being affected by threshold effects.
-* Binning can affect fits, so studies should be done on how binning influences the fits and errors should be manually incorporated into the final parameter values.
+* Binning and fit range are nuisance parameters, so some studies should be done on how these quantities affect fit results and errors.
-* RooKeysPDFs need to do a good job approximating the data over the fit range.
-This should be checked for background RooKeysPdf and first few simulation RooKeysPdfs.
+* If the background PDF type is a RooKeysPDF, care should be taken to check this does a good job approximating the background data.
 The Mirroring option, and interpolation number (last argument when generating the RooKeysPdfs) may need to be adjusted.
-* By default warnings are reduced, it's probably a good idea to turn these back on in the RooFit settings section and the fitTo command.

 ## Known bugs:
 * There is a known issues with root 6.18/00 and 6.18.02